Home > Index > L

 Laborigines

-In a circle are placed seventeen double-sided tiles, randomly.
+In a circular path are placed seventeen double-sided tiles, randomly.
 Using clay, each player sculpts a pawn, representing a creature mysteriously created in a lab, and takes a number of energy tokens (cubes) in their color.
 A five inch high clay head called the Moa is also placed.
 On a turn a player rolls two dice, one of which he chooses to move the Moa clockwise, the other being used to move his pawn in either direction.
 Players who get landed upon must give up energy.
 A pawn that lands on another moves the same amount again until a free tile is reached (could this become an infinite loop?), at which point the tile is flipped over and its effects applied.
 These include diseases, lightning strikes, acid baths, explosions and an immunity flag; all but the last involve token loss.
 Half of the tokens are left in the pawn's starting and ending spaces, ready to be picked up by whoever can land there.
 While the round tiles are large and well-made, the Moa impressive and the pawns as good as the players care to make them, there is too much of a memory element and too little real decisionmaking for this to appeal.
 Player elimination gives a negative flavor as well, though most of the eliminated will find themselves happy to be no longer playing.
 Moreover, the instructions are somewhat confusing, leaving vague questions like what the immunity flag does and does not protect from and where tokens lost by inactive players go.
 Even for children this is doubtful as besides elimination it's a slow war of attrition that can last a couple hours and requires great patience.
 Plays with six only in partnership mode.
+[6-player Games]

 Strategy: Low; Theme: Low; Tactics: Medium; Evaluation: Low; Personal Rating: 3